 ¤ A custom style saved in a disk file can only be manually retrieved into the currently open document (or into a template open for editing such as the default template or other specific template for it to be available for new documents based on that template).
 It does not automatically appear in other documents just because it was saved in a disk file.
 [See here for how to modify templates.]

 Method 2 - Save the style to the default template

 This method (also described in the example below) is also easy and simple:

-Click Format, Graphic Styles, Options, Settings and temporarily set it to "Default Template" before creating a new custom graphic style, modifying a copy of an existing style, or modifying a factory preset style.
+Click Format, Graphic Styles, Options, Settings and temporarily set it to "Default Template" before creating a new custom graphic style.
 [This setting will automatically revert to "Current Template" when you close WordPerfect.]

-Create or modify the graphic style.
+Create the graphic style.
 When you finish, the style will be automatically saved in the current document and in the default template on your system.
 No need for a separate disk file as in Method 1.

 However, though easy and simple it is not as flexible as Method 1 since it saves the style just to the currently open document and/or the current default template.
 To also use it in another document or in another WordPerfect program (and it is not already in the default template) you will need to retrieve it (e.g., as in Method 1).

-When a custom style is saved to the default template it will be visible in the Graphics Styles dialog's Styles list and be available for selection and insertion in the current document and in all future documents (based on that template) when you choose "Default Template" in the "List styles from:" drop list (located under the Styles list in the main dialog above).
+When a new custom style is saved to the default template it will be visible in the Graphics Styles dialog's Styles list and be available for selection and insertion in the current document and in all future documents (based on that template) when you choose "Default Template" in the "List styles from:" drop list (located under the Styles list in the main dialog above).